-Sentinel events are adverse patient safety events that result in serious harm, or death of a patient while in the care of a health service.
+Adverse patient safety events that result in serious harm, or death of a patient while in the care of a health service.
 Serious harm is considered to have occurred when, as a result of the incident, the patient has:

-- experiencing permanent or long-term physical harm or experienced permanent or long-term loss of function.
+- experienced permanent or long-term physical harm, or permanent or long-term loss of function.

-In Victoria, public and private health services and all services under their governance structure are required to report sentinel events.
-Examples include:
+All public and private health services, and all services under their governance structures.
+Examples of health services include:

 - Ambulance Victoria